The Best Tamales In Los Angeles guide image

 OpenTable logo

 Guelaguetza is an LA institution, and home to some of the best mole you’ll find in the entire city.
 So when it comes to ordering tamales, the black mole chicken tamale should always be your first choice.
-At $9, it’s definitely on the pricier side, but it’s also the size of Pop Warner football and can easily feed two adults.
+At $9, they're on the pricier side, but they're also the size of Nerf football and can easily feed two adults.
 The spicy tamal de rajas (chicken with jalapenos and tomatoes) is also a must-order.

-Though Tamales Alberto was established in its current Historic Filipinotown location in 1997, their tremendous tamales date back to the 1960s, when Alberto Meija was selling them as a street vendor and then later out of the back of a local bakery.
-The tamales themselves are still made from an old family recipe, and are dense-yet-juicy blocks of perfection.
-Our favorite is probably the cheese and jalapeno, but both the chicken in salsa verde and pork with red sauce are must-orders as well.
+Though Tamales Alberto was established in its current Historic Filipinotown location in 1997, their tamales date back to the 1960s, when Alberto Meija was selling them as a street vendor and then later out of the back of a local bakery.
+The tamales themselves are still made using the family's recipe, which produces dense-yet-juicy blocks of perfection.
+Our favorite is the cheese and jalapeno, but both the chicken in salsa verde and pork with red sauce are strong options as well.
 Vegan and vegetarian options are also available.

 Located in Pacoima, this award-winning shop (they’ve won top honors at the LA and Indio tamale festivals) is one of the most popular tamale brands in town.
-But despite that - and its massive, 10,000 square-foot factory - Me Gusta Gourmet is still very much a family-run, roadside tamale shop.
-Its takeout window is quick and easy, particularly ideal during a pandemic.
+But despite that—and its massive, 10,000 square-foot factory—Me Gusta Gourmet is still very much a family-run, roadside tamale shop with a convenient takeout window.
 As for the tamales themselves, expect traditional varieties like beef, pork, chicken, pineapple, and cheese, and expect them all to be delicious.

 Open since 1952, it doesn’t get more classic than La Mascota in Boyle Heights.
 The bakery space on Whittier Blvd. has been heavily renovated over the last few years, but not to worry, the baked goods are better than ever.
 That includes pan dulce, fresh bolillo, and a flan worth driving across town to get.
-But let’s be real - most everyone in line is here for the tamales.
-Our favorites include the chicken mole and the slightly spicy chili rojo.
-You can get a dozen for $24, and if you want to skip the line (of course you do), order ahead through their website.
+But let’s be real: most everyone in line is here for the tamales.
+Our favorites include the green chili chicken and the slightly spicy chili rojo.
+You can get a dozen for $32, and if you want to skip the line (of course you do), order ahead through their website.

-Even in the middle of a pandemic, Tamales Liliana’s is another Boyle Heights institution where lines can get long quickly.
-Here’s our tip: Head to the smaller, original location on E. 1st St. Crowds tend to be much leaner compared to their flagship location on Cesar Chavez, and the tamales are just as good.
-The chili verde is tremendous here, but if you’re looking for something sweeter, don’t pass up the pineapple one either.
+Tamales Liliana’s is another Boyle Heights tamale institution where lines can get long quickly.
+Here’s our tip: Head to the smaller, original location on East 1st Street.
+The crowds tend to be much leaner compared to their flagship location on Cesar Chavez, and the tamales are just as good.
+The chili verde is an essential order here, but if you’re looking for something sweeter, don’t pass up the pineapple one.

-Sabor Colombiano is an excellent Colombian restaurant in Pico-Union serving two different kinds of Colombian-style tamales: Tolimense and Vallecaucano.
+Sabor Colombiano is a long-standing Colombian restaurant in Pico-Union serving two different kinds of Colombian-style tamales: Tolimense and Vallecaucano.
 The Tolimense is made with cooked rice, pork, chicken, carrots, peas, and hard-boiled eggs, while the Vallecaucano is filled with pork, chicken, tomato, and onions.
-We recommend getting one of each, and bringing a friend - these are truly gargantuan and should not be taken down alone.
+We recommend getting one of each, and bringing a friend—these are truly gargantuan and should not be taken down alone.

-There are several reasons you should be spending time at this iconic butcher/grocer in Boyle Heights.
-The chicharron taco is one of the best in the entire city, their flaky tortillas are worth braving I-5 rush hour traffic to buy, and if you need to round out your at-home feast, there’s an excellent market on the premises, too.
-But don’t forget about their tamales, either.
-Varieties include beef in red sauce and chicken in green sauce, but it’s the pork (a house speciality) that takes the cake for us.
-Half dozen for $10.49/dozen for $18.49.
+There are several reasons to spending time at this iconic butcher/grocer/deli in Boyle Heights.
+The chicharron taco is one of the best in the city, their flaky tortillas are worth braving I-5 rush hour traffic, and if you need to round out your at-home feast, there’s an fully. tocked market on the premises, too.
+Just don’t forget about their tamales.
+Varieties include beef in red sauce and chicken in green sauce, but it’s the pork (a house specialty) that takes the cake for us—half a dozen for $14, a dozen for $25.

 Chase Sapphire Card Ad